run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/use/get-signature-in-attendance.md

 Before getting started
 ----------------------

-It's necessary to previously install the CITSmart Enterprise ITSM application in the mobile.
+It's necessary to previously install the CITSmart mobile.
 In order for the field technician to see tickets only assigned to him/her in the request list, the attendant/manager must set the parameter 435 to "Yes".

 Procedure
 ---------